Skip to main content

 Sustained high cortisol levels directly interfere with your body’s ability to manage energy.
 One of the most significant impacts is on insulin sensitivity.
 Cortisol can make your cells less responsive to insulin, the hormone responsible for ushering glucose out of your bloodstream and into cells for energy.

-Moreover, alters lipid metabolism.
+Moreover, chronic stress alters lipid metabolism.
 It can lead to an unhealthy lipid profile, characterized by higher levels of triglycerides and low-density lipoprotein (LDL) cholesterol, alongside lower levels of high-density lipoprotein (HDL) cholesterol.
 This shift in blood lipids is a direct contributor to cardiovascular risk.

 The body, perceiving a constant state of emergency, prioritizes immediate energy availability, a response that, over time, undermines the very systems it was designed to protect.
 Recognizing these connections between your internal state and your metabolic markers is a powerful act of self-awareness.